imransilvake/Takeaway-Challenge/README.md

 ## Commands
-In order to serve the build folder, run the command:
+In order to serve the build folder, run the following command first:
 ```
 yarn global add serve
 ```